Vengeance Paladin 5e Guide

 CHA is useful when you’re looking to play more of a support/tank.
 With Vengeance Paladins, the most optimal route is DPS/tank, which means stacking into CON over CHA.
 The Oath of Vengeance features are focused on one thing: obliterating single target enemies.
 You can excel at this without any CHA, just spend all of your spell slots on smites and use spells that aren’t affected by your spellcasting modifier.
-Luckily, even Oath of Vengeance Paladins are able to dedicate some resources to CHA, even after STR and CON are maxed out and feats are brought into the picture.
+Luckily, even Vengeance Paladins are able to dedicate some resources to CHA, even after STR and CON are maxed out and feats are brought into the picture.

 Long story short, Vengeance Paladins committed to dealing damage should focus on STR followed by CON and CHA.

 STR: Your most important stat as a melee frontliner.
 This increases your damage the most, as Paladins don’t fare well as a DEX-based damage dealer.

 DEX: While you can go for medium armor and DEX for a sort of duelist-style paladin, the damage output doesn’t compare against a STR build.
 Paladins with big two-handed weapons deal way more damage overall, and you’ll have better AC in heavy armor.
 DEX builds will, however, enjoy more options for stealth, range, and will have a better time succeeding in the all-important DEX saving throws.

 CON: Since you’re mainly in the fray, you’ll want to have a high CON to stay alive.
 Most parties in my experience leave it all to the Paladin for tanking, so you’ll want to make sure you can survive the hits and dish them back out.
 Also important if you plan to concentrate on spells while in combat.